oo2002-lang/viral-genomic-analysis-r/README.md

 # Viral Genomic Dataset — Visualization & Analysis
 Exploratory analysis of a viral genomic dataset sourced from Kaggle, examining patterns in GC content, genome size, and host distribution across virus types.
+Data taken from Kaggle.

  # # Methods
 Data cleaning and transformation using tidyr and stringr